 Here’s some guidelines on what you can expect behind each of the nav elements above:

-- Interactions: Posts having to do with user experiences and design issues.
+- UX/UI Design: Posts having to do with user experiences and design issues.

-- RPR- Red Paint Rules: A list of several “rules” for usability that seem to always be violated.
-Updated frequently.
+- RPR- Red Paint Rules: A list of several basic “rules” for usability that still always seem to get violated.

 - Red Ramblings: Basically everything else.
-If it doesn’t involve usability it’ll find it’s way in here.
+If it doesn’t involve usability it’ll find it’s way into here.

-- Favorites: A listing of the favorite posts I’ve written over the course of this blog’s history
+- Favorites: A listing of my favorite posts that I’ve written over the course of this blog’s history

 Enjoy your time here.
 Updates come pretty regularly.